Innopolis-Robotics-Society/FaceGuardV3/reports/week6/sprint-review-summary.md

-ᅠ
 # Sprint Review Summary — Sprint 4, Week 6

 **Date:** 10.07.2026
 **Format:** Offline, in person
-**Participants:** Development team, Customer (role: admin) **Recording:** The meeting was recorded with the customer's permission.
+**Participants:** Development team, Customer (role: admin)
+**Recording:** The meeting was recorded with the customer's permission.
 A sanitized transcript was published, since the customer approved publication.
 UAT execution and the transition discussion were conducted during the same session, so this recording also covers both.

 ## Scope reviewed